viewmaster111/SpeedTest-1/README.md

 The release will include changes for the upcoming holiday, those will come over the next week or so, depending on what obstacles I face.

+*What changed so far*

+ - [x] Colors on both platforms have been changed.

+ - [x] Removing the force to download the android app until its more stable.

+ - [x] Fixed some issues with css

+ Maintenance is over, but my work isn't.
+More items will be added.

 #Upcoming Update Version 1.3.3